 Buying a Home

-Buying a home often requires a higher initial investment as they can cost more, but they have a lot of benefits.
+Buying a detached, single-family home often requires a higher initial investment as they can cost more, but they have a lot of benefits.
 Homes have more property and land, more seclusion, no HOA to deal with, and are typically easier to sell.
 A home often gives more opportunity for change, allowing owners room to grow, expand on the home, and create more value in the home over time.
 Homeowners can also do more to customize their home in terms of exterior and interior paint, solar panels, and more.

 Buying a Townhome